-We are a Maryland corporation that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
+We are a Maryland corporation that has elected to be treated as a BDC under the 1940 Act.
 Our investment objective is to generate current income and, to a lesser extent, capital appreciation from our investments.
 We invest primarily in leveraged loans and mezzanine debt issued by private U.S. middle market companies, both through direct lending and through participation in loan syndicates.
 We may also invest up to 30% of the portfolio in opportunistic investments in order to seek to enhance returns to stockholders.
 Such investments may include investments in distressed debt, which may include securities of companies in bankruptcy, foreign debt, private equity, securities of public companies that are not thinly traded and structured finance vehicles such as collateralized loan obligation funds.
-We have elected and qualified to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+We have elected and qualified to be treated as a RIC under Subchapter M of the Code.